 Newborn sessions can last anywhere from 1-3 hours so plan the time accordingly.
 It all depends on baby’s mood and willingness to sleep.
 Unfortunately…this isn’t something we can predict!
 I ask that everyone remain calm, should he/she not want to sleep, since your baby will pick up on any frustration in the room.
 And if sleep doesn’t happen, that’s okay!
 Wide-eyed newborn photos are beautiful too.
 First and foremost, always keep in mind with newborns — they rule the session!
 We stop when they are fussy, need feeding or just some extra loving from mom!

 I am pretty comfortable holding and posing newborns and you can rest assured that your baby is in safe hands and that safety is my first concern.
-So yes!
-Feel free to rest and leave the room for a bit if you’d like.
-I’ve had parents who’ve used this time to take a nap, shower (except at my house)…and even catch up on some TV–All totally acceptable to me!
-If I have a question or need you for feeding, I’ll come and track you down.
 Moms (and dads) tend to stress out because this is a new experience…and they aren’t used to the waiting game that is newborn photography.
 They see their baby being fussy or having a difficult time getting settled and panic.
 I take the baby’s lead; getting them to sleep before posing takes time and they may need to be fed or cuddled a few times first.
 In fact, we’d say that a good 50% of your session will involve feeding and cuddling to get baby comfortable.
 If that doesn’t work, I’ll take a break or I’ll work with what baby is giving us.
 Sometimes the best photos happen when baby isn’t doing exactly what we want.
 Just remember: Babies can sense stress and anxiety (especially from their mommy’s!)
 It’s super important that EVERYONE remain calm and relaxed during this session.
 Keeping the environment as mellow as possible is pretty much the only way I’m going to get the shots we’re looking for.

 I have a collection (yes it’s become an obsession) of backdrops, crates, baskets, wraps, custom made outfits, knit hats and headbands that I’ll have here at my studio for use during your session.
 That said, I also encourage you to personalize your session by incorporating any family heirlooms, toys, hats, your grandmothers quilt, sporting equipment, etc. that you would like me to use.
-Please keep in mind, however, that I start planning your session well in advance so I only ask that we discuss the items prior to your session and that you realize that I may not get the chance to use ALL of the items.
-Also keep in mind that when choosing a Lifestyle session, I am limited as to what I can bring.
-I cannot carry backdrops, heavy lighting and large props.
+Please keep in mind, however, that I start planning your session well in advance so I only ask that we discuss what you would like to bring prior to your session and that you realize that I may not get the chance to use ALL of the items.

 THE NOSE KNOWS!